Blow-up of generalized complex 4-manifolds: Appendix 1 -- Kirby calculus

-If we slide all the handles intersecting the spheres representing the $b$ cycle (vertically symmetric squashed spheres in Figure \ref{fig:kirby1} over the 0-framed 2-handle also representing the $b$-cycle, we obtain $(10n-1)$ $-1$-framed unknots which split out of the diagram.
+If we slide all the handles represented by $\beta_i$ (the circles through the vertically symmetric squashed spheres in Figure \ref{fig:kirby1}) over the 0-framed 2-handle $\gamma$, also representing the $b$-cycle, we obtain $(10n-1)$ $-1$-framed unknots which split out of the diagram.
 These are precisely the $(10n -1)\overline{\C P^2}$ described in Example~\ref{ex:2n-1CP2}, hence removing them from the diagram corresponds to blowing down those cycles.
-We can also slide each of the other $-1$-framed 2-handles over a number of copies of the 0-framed 2-handle representing the $b$-cycle so that the only 2-handle intersecting the top and bottom spheres is the 0-framed brown handle.
-Finally, we can cancel the 1-handle representing $b$ with the 0-framed 2-handle.
-If $A(n)$ is the manifold obtained after blowing down, the argument above shows its Kirby diagram is as shown in Figure~\ref{fig:kirby2}.
+We can also slide each of the other $-1$-framed 2-handles over a number of copies of $\gamma$ so that the only 2-handle intersecting the top and bottom spheres is $\gamma$ itself.
+Finally, we can cancel the 1-handle representing $b$ with $\gamma$.
+If we let $A(n)$ be the manifold obtained after blowing down, the argument above shows its Kirby diagram is as shown in Figure~\ref{fig:kirby2}.

-Now observe that the 2-handle represented by the black circle can be pushed through the 1-handle and becomes a zero framed unknot disjoint from the rest of the diagram which can therefore be cancelled against a 3-handle.
+Now observe that the 2-handle represented by $\lambda$ can be pushed through the 1-handle and becomes a zero framed unknot disjoint from the rest of the diagram which can therefore be cancelled against a 3-handle.

-Then we can slide all the remaining handles through the handle which originally represented $a$ (yellow in Figure \ref{fig:kirby2}) so that we can cancel the remaining 1-handle with the $-1$-framed 2-handle representing $a$, obtaining Figure \ref{fig:kirby3} as the Kirby diagram for $A(n)$.
+Then we can slide all the remaining handles through the handle labeled $\alpha_0$ in Figure \ref{fig:kirby2}, so that we can cancel the remaining 1-handle with $\alpha_0$ and obtain Figure \ref{fig:kirby3} as the Kirby diagram for $A(n)$.

-Now that all the 1-handles are gone, we can abandon the blackboard framing and use instead the canonical framing.
-Further, we observe that we can move the light-blue and the dark-blue 2-handles so that their crossings with the other handles in the diagram are simplified, obtaining Figure \ref{fig:kirby4} as the diagram for $A(n)$.
+Now that all the 1-handles are gone, we can abandon the blackboard framing and use instead the Seifert framing.
+Further, we observe that we can move $\alpha_n$ and $\alpha_{-n}$ so that their crossings with the other handles in the diagram are simplified, obtaining Figure \ref{fig:kirby4} as the diagram for $A(n)$.